We encourage you to contact us at firstname.lastname@example.org with any questions!

 Our program-specific research guides recommend key resources for tackling research assignments within your major.

-We regret that our popular study rooms on Levels 1 and 3 are not available at this time; however, when our main floor is open, we do have lots of general seating areas--and two first-come, first-served study rooms (Rooms 218 and 220)--that can accommodate group work at a safe social distance.
+We regret that our popular study rooms on Levels 1 and 3 are not available this summer; however, we do have lots of general seating areas--and two first-come, first-served study rooms (Rooms 218 and 220)-- on our main floor.

 Suggestions for Purchase